Australian Resume Format: Tips, Examples, & Templates

 What Makes Australian Resumes Unique?

-In many ways, Australian resumes and U.S. resumes resemble one another.
-However, there are a few key differences to keep in mind when crafting your Australian resume from abroad.
+In many ways, Australian resumes and U.S. resumes are similar, with a few differences in content and structure.
+Here’s what to keep in mind when crafting your Australian resume.

 Terminology

-In Australia, the terms “resume” and “CV” are often used interchangeably, with “resume” being the preferred term.
+In Australia, the terms “resume” and “CV” are often used interchangeably, with “resume” being the preferred term and document used by most employers and job seekers.

 Explore our guide on CVs versus resumes for additional details on what differentiates these two documents.